List of vassal prince peerages of the Ming dynasty

-After Zhu Yuanzhang (Hongwu Emperor) founded the Ming dynasty, he designated his eldest son, Zhu Biao, as crown prince, and enfeoffed his all other sons and a grandnephew as vassal princes.
+After Zhu Yuanzhang (Hongwu Emperor) founded the Ming dynasty, he designated his eldest son, Zhu Biao, as crown prince, and enfeoffed all of his other sons and a grandnephew as vassal princes.
 Fiefs of nine of these princes were located at frontier regions for defense.
-Hongwu Emperor also posthumously bestowed his late patrilineal and matrilineal relatives with princely titles too.
+Hongwu Emperor also posthumously bestowed his late patrilineal and matrilineal relatives with princely titles.

 This article shows all princes of Ming dynasty, including non-actual princes (male imperial members and nobles had no title).

 Forefathers of House of Zhu

-For convenience to shows relationships of these imperial princes and emperors, this text will shows forefathers of Hongwu Emperor and their sons.
+For convenience of showing relationships of these imperial princes and emperors, this text will show the forefathers of Hongwu Emperor and their sons.